ahaigh9877/week-7-game-client/README.md

 ## Getting started

+1. If you have not yet done so, follow the _getting started_ instructions to set up the [server](https://github.com/ahaigh9877/week-7-game-server).
-1. Clone the git repository into a new directory on your computer: `git clone git@github.com:ahaigh9877/week-7-game-client.git`
+2. Clone the git repository into a new directory on your computer: `git clone git@github.com:ahaigh9877/week-7-game-client.git`
-2. Run `npm install` on your terminal to install all the dependendencies
+3. Run `npm install` on your terminal to install all the dependendencies
-3. Run `npm start` to get a preview of the front-end
+4. Run `npm start` to get a preview of the front-end

 ## Technologies used